kuroppoi/entralinked/README.md

 ```
 Entralinked has a built-in DNS server.\
 In order for your game to connect, you must configure the DNS settings of your DS.\
-By default, Entralinked is configured to use the local host of the system.\
+By default, Entralinked is configured to automatically use the local host of the system.\
+This approach is not always accurate, however, and you may need to manually configure it in `config.json`.\
 If you receive error code `60000` when trying to connect, erase the Nintendo WFC Configuration of your DS and try again.\
 After tucking in a Pokémon, navigate to `http://localhost/dashboard/profile.html` in a web browser to configure Game Sync settings.